yewstack/yew/_PR.md

 ## 25. todomvc

-Split `State` into separate file to make the code more manageable.
+Split `State` into a separate file to make it more manageable.
-Update CSS to latest version.
+Updates TodoMVC CSS to latest version.

 ## 26. two_apps